artiehumphreys/bvh-to-glb/README.md

 To include a backdrop or floor for your animation, create an object and save it as `rendering/court.obj` within the working directory.
 This object will be imported and used as the backdrop or floor in your animations.

 ## Video Demo
-https://github.com/user-attachments/assets/0dc799c0-190a-4536-bc96-f1d7aeb63a03
+This demo was created using my own backdrop and BVH data.
+If you'd like to use your own data, look [here](#other-notes). https://github.com/user-attachments/assets/0dc799c0-190a-4536-bc96-f1d7aeb63a03